 Astrophysicsis the study of objects outside the solar system, such as supernovae, nebulae, and black holes.

 Space physics, on the other hand, is the term given to a specific field of research that studies plasmas within our solar system, which includes topics such as planetary physics and solar physics.

 As you learn each of these topics, you can also begin to establish links between them, which should also strengthen your general understanding of space physics.
-Companies and countries spend a lot of time, labor and money sending satellites into space to perform a variety of tasks.
-In other words, this radiation is caused by the space-time fabric that makes up the Universe itself, it's like background noise.
+Companies and countries invest a lot of time, labor, and money sending satellites into space to perform a variety of tasks.
+This radiation is caused by the space-time fabric that makes up the Universe itself; it's like background noise.
 By studying the spectra of stars, astrophysicists were also able to determine the speed at which they are approaching or moving away from Earth.

-The first ideas about the nature of stars emerged in the mid-19th century thanks to the flourishing science of spectral analysis, an essential pillar of space science that consists of observing the specific frequencies of light that certain substances absorb and emit when heated.
-This added to the body of evidence that supported the (then) surprising conclusion that the heavens and the Earth are subject to the same physical laws.
-As the fields of nuclear physics, quantum mechanics, and particle physics grew in the first half of the 20th century, it became possible to formulate theories about how nuclear fusion could power stars.
+The first ideas about the nature of stars emerged in the mid-19th century thanks to spectral analysis, an essential pillar of space science that consists of observing the specific frequencies of light that certain substances absorb and emit when heated.
+This added to the body of evidence that supported the (then) surprising conclusion that the heavens and Earth are subject to the same physical laws.
+As nuclear physics, quantum mechanics, and particle physics grew in the first half of the 20th century, it became possible to formulate theories about how nuclear fusion could power stars.
 Outside of GCSE physics, space physics focuses more on the magnetic fields of planets, on how these magnetic fields interact with the solar wind and on how these changes can affect orbiting satellites.